Beee4life/acf-city-selector/README.md

 <a name="cities"></a>
 ### Cities

-The plugin comes with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed.
+The plugin comes with all cities in the Benelux (Belgium, Netherlands, Luxembourg) and Andorra pre-installed.

 You can also add more countries yourself, through SQL or CSV import.
 There's a simple Excel sheet included in the plugin and can be found in the `import` folder.
 With this sheet, you can easily create an SQL insert statement or a CSV data set.